+I SHOULD PREFACE THIS POST WITH A LITTLE NOTE.
 Yes, I’m in the music education business.
 No, I’m not writing this to guilt-trip you into keeping an unhappy child in lessons!
 There are certainly times to take a child out of music lessons, just like […]

 In the last few years, we’ve seen a surge of students at Learning Allegro who try a new instrument over the summer.
 We don’t blame them!
 Here are a few great reasons to consider letting your child experiment with a new musical hobby when school lets out.

 Many public schools treat art and music extracurriculars.
 In fact, the arts are often defunded before subjects that really are extracurriculars, like sports.
 Why?
 In the scheme of global history, we’re really the first era to downplay art education.
 Our ancestors treated the arts just as […]